Extension Educational Programs & Services

 - Arkansas Procurement Assistance Center (APAC) The Center is an economic development program within Community and Economic Development Program Area of the Cooperative Extension Service that serves Arkansas businesses in all 75 counties at no charge from their office in Little Rock.
 The County Extension Staff Chairs, in each county, help to connect the program to the local community.

-- Leadership Flagship programs such as LeadAR and ConnectAR help identify and train active and effective youth and adult leaders for community, county and statewide leadership roles.
+- Leadership Flagship programs such as LeadAR help identify and train active and effective youth and adult leaders for community, county and statewide leadership roles.
 Education about parliamentary procedure and other tools to help organizations be more effective are also offered through a variety of teaching methods.

 - Breakthrough Solutions Program is a comprehensive, asset-based approach to developing communities and regions that are vibrant, sustainable and resilient.
 This takes asset-based development to the next level, and builds on Dr. Vaughn Grisham's research on extraordinary communities, Thomas Kuhn's work on the nature of change, plus research and extensive experience in community development.